Home

 HR4098

-HR4098 is a double main-sequence star in the constellation of Ursa Major.
+HR4098 is a double main-sequence star of spectral class F9 in the constellation of Ursa Major.

 HR4098 visual magnitude is 6.44.
-Because of its reltive faintness, HR4098 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR4098 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.44